 What is a Monthly Balance Sheet with Prior Month and Last Year Comparisons?

 Monthly Balance Sheet reports are considered essential month-end financial statements and are used by CFOs and accountants to review key elements of the company’s assets and liabilities.
-Some of the functionality in this type of report is that it is parameter driven and this populates the data and headers in the three columns.
-You find an example of this type of report below.
+Some functionality in this type of report is parameter driven and will populate the data and headers in three columns.
+You will find an example of this type of report below.

 Purpose of Monthly Balance Sheets

 Companies and organizations use Monthly Balance Sheets to easily track month-over-month performance of assets and liabilities.
 When used as part of good business practices in a Finance and Accounting Department, a company can improve its monthly reporting automation and fiscal control as well as reduce the chances that important changes goes undetected.

 Monthly Balance Sheet Example

 Here is an example of a Balance Sheet with current month, prior month and last year balances.

 You can find hundreds of additional examples here.